xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 Note that for this example we are solving everything at a single level for convenience, but linear solvers, EB and particles all have full multi-level functionality.

-With the velocity projection, we can advect the particles through this velocity field in each timestep, interpolate the particles onto the mesh to determine
+In each timestep we compute the projected velocity field,
-$$\phi(x,y,z)$$, and project the new velocity for taking the next timestep.
+advect the particles with this velocity, then interpolate the particles onto the mesh to determine $$\phi(x,y,z)$$.

 ### Particle-In-Cell Algorithm for Advecting $$\phi$$